 Despite its proudly lo-fi nature, Katie Crutchfield’s 2012 debut ‘American Weekend’ made significant underground waves for its smart, emotional directness.
 This follow-up raises the stakes significantly.
 The template’s not dissimilar but everything feels amplified and intensified; there’s an electrified crunch and more sense of light and shade in the music’s dynamics.
 This is intimate, confident songwriting, lent real intrigue by the apparent gap between Crutchfield’s lyrics – which are simultaneously starkly honest and tricksily complex – and the music which is as warm, blunt and welcoming as an old and trusted friend.
 Then there’s Crutchfield’s voice: a natural, unfussy and wonderfully expressive thing reminiscent of Kim Deal or Nina Nastasia.
 We’d suggest that ‘Cerulean Salt’ was a indie sleeper hit in the making, but it could well be more widely appreciated than that.

-The new solo project by Katie Crutchfield, formerly of punk band P.S.
-Eliot, Waxahatchee channels PJ Harvey, Cat Power and the less thrashy side of Hole.
-It's great stuff, and her glorious 'Cerulean Salt' album attracted plenty of (thoroughly deserved) hype last year – catch her here in London as she reveals what's next.
+The new solo project by Katie Crutchfield, formerly of punk band PS Eliot, Waxahatchee channels PJ Harvey, Cat Power and the less thrashy side of Hole.
+It's great stuff, and her glorious 'Cerulean Salt' album attracted plenty of (thoroughly deserved) hype – catch her here in London as she sings from the follow-up 'Ivy Tripp'.